-If a DAC could ever be excused such confident coolness, it is this one.
-After all, the Qutest is largely based on the Hugo 2 five-star recipient and a What Hi-Fi?
-Award-winner at the end of last year.
+If a DAC could ever be excused for such confident coolness, it is this one.
+After all, the Qutest is largely based on the five-star and What Hi-Fi?
+Award-winning Hugo 2.

-It uses the same DAC architecture, software coding and frequency-shaping filters as the Hugo 2, but ditches the headphone amplifier and rechargeable Li-on batteries that make Hugo 2 portable.
+It uses the same DAC architecture, software coding and frequency-shaping filters as the Hugo 2 but ditches the headphone amplifier and rechargeable Li-on batteries that make it portable.

 The Qutest’s sole purpose is to be the digital-to-analogue bridge between your digital source and amplifier – just like its predecessor the 2Qute, which the Qutest replaces in Chord’s five-strong DAC range.

-The lack of features reflects its lower price of £1195 (the Hugo 2 is £1800) - although the word ‘lack’ can only be used within the parameters of that specific comparison.
+The lack of features reflects its lower price (the Hugo 2 is £1800 / $2495 / AU$3800) – although the word ‘lack’ can only be used within the parameters of that specific comparison.
 The Qutest is no more lacking in either features or performance than a Swiss Army knife.